 While restoring an old painting showing a woman and two men playing chess, Julia discovers the text "Who killed the knight" underneath the paint.
 The owner of the painting tells her that ...

-In England in the early 1930's, 20 year old Flora Poste, recently orphaned and left with only 100 pounds a year, goes to stay with distant relatives on Cold Comfort Farm. ...
+In England in the early 1930s, twenty-year-old Flora Poste, recently orphaned, and left with only one hundred pounds a year, goes to stay with distant relatives on Cold Comfort Farm. ...
 See full summary »

-Two brothers - a dwarf (Rolfe) and one normal-sized (Steve).
+Two brothers - a dwarf (Rolfe) and one of typical size (Steve).
 When Steve's girlfriend Carol becomes pregnant, the pair are fearful that the baby will inherit the dwarfism gene.
 Matters ...
 See full summary »

 While restoring an old painting showing a woman and two men playing chess, Julia discovers the text "Who killed the knight" underneath the paint.
 The owner of the painting tells her that one of his forefathers was killed, the painting might identify the murderer.
 When Julia's friend is killed she understands that there is more to it.
 She consults Domenec, a chess genius who reconstructs the game from the painting.
 With any piece he takes, somebody dies.
 Written by